-We believe the evidence suggests slowing growth but not outright recession ahead.
-The easing pace of inflation, along with stable financial conditions are now supportive to activity.
-Wage rates, one of the last contrary indicators, are no longer rising along with a slight improvement in productivity.
+Market consensus continues to coalesce around slowing growth but not outright recession ahead.
+The easing pace of inflation, along with stable financial conditions are now mildly supportive to activity.
+Wage rates, one of the last contrary indicators, have stabilized along with a slight improvement in productivity.
 Finally, corporate profits broadly have favorably weathered the post pandemic period despite the demand pull forward and supply chain disruptions.

-Nevertheless, there is still a possibility of a hard landing recession due to the inherent time lags following aggressive Fed tightening and uncertainty around the level and timing of the terminal inflation rate.
-The financial sector would be negatively impacted if this were to occur, specifically around higher credit losses and slowing consumer/business lending activity.
+Nevertheless, there is still a possibility of a hard landing recession due to the inherent time lags following aggressive Fed tightening (key here will be to what extent that the unemployment increases) and uncertainty around the level and timing of the terminal inflation rate.
+The financial sector would be negatively impacted if this would occur, specifically around higher credit losses and slowing consumer/ business lending activity.

-The financials sector of the S&P 500 $^{\circ}$ Index returned 12.5% for 1Q24 versus the 10.6% return of the S&P 500 $^{\circ}$ Index.
-We continue to see improving news on credit quality and balance sheet trends.
+The financials sector of the S&P 500 returned -2.0% for 2Q24 versus the +4.3% return of the S&P 500 index.
+Overall, the current credit quality and balance sheet trends are holding up for the sector.